48 Hour Movie Making Challenge

 The 48-Hour Challenge is open to filmmakers at any stage of their career – from first-time filmmakers through to experienced directors.
 Anyone can participate.

-1. Completed shorts MUST be uploaded to our webcargo link, with the upload completed no later than 7pm on the Sunday, April 2.
-Please make sure you know how long the upload can/will take.
-Your film file must be clearly labeled with your team name: teamname_CUFF48
+1. Completed shorts MUST be uploaded to our webcargo link (included on Tech Delivery Sheet), with the upload completed no later than 7pm on the Sunday, April 2.
+Your film file must be clearly labeled with your team

-2. FINISHED FORMAT: As a self-contained full resolution QuickTime file (.mov), with no proprietary codecs uploaded to the webcargo link provided closer to the date for the in-cinema screening.
+2. FINISHED FORMAT must be a self-contained full resolution H.264 QuickTime file (.mov), with no proprietary

 4. ASPECT RATIO: All films should be shot at a 16:9 aspect ratio.
 Everything will be packaged within a Flat (16:9) container for playback.
 Eg. Scope images will be letterboxed.

-7. RUNNING TIME: The length of your short, including introduction and closing credits, must be between 2 - 5 minutes.
-Total combined credits can be no longer than 30 seconds.
-Do not feel like you need to use the full time allotted.
-Shorter can often work out better!
+6. RUN TIME: The length of your short, including introduction and closing credits, must be a minimum of 2 minutes and no longer than 5 minutes.
+Total combined credits can be no longer than 30 seconds making the maximum possible final project file length 00:05:30.
+Do not feel like you need to use the full time allotted, shorter can often

-8. All cast & crew must be volunteers, and cannot receive payment for their work.
+7. All cast & crew must be volunteers and cannot receive payment for their work.

-12. Any type of video or film camera may be used, but we strongly suggest you shoot in HD to help make your project look good when screened in the cinema.
-There is no limit to the number of cameras that can be used.
+12. Any type of camera may be used and there is no limit to the number of cameras that can be used.

 14. Have fun and make the best film possible!